Domain Claim

 Domain ownership verification is a critical security measure.
 Without a reliable way to prove ownership, unauthorized parties could interfere with integration requests and potentially compromise the application.

 The domain claim process involves verifying a domain by generating a unique token, asking the domain owner to publish it in a DNS TXT record for that (sub)domain, and then doing a DNS lookup to confirm the token is actually present.
-This process confirms whether a user really owns the domain.
+This process confirms whether you really own the domain.

-1. Select a **Workspace** and go to **Settings** in the sidebar.
+1. Go to the **Settings** page from the sidebar.

-2. Select the **SAML & SCIM**.
-There will be a domain claim section at the top of the page.
-At the moment, domain claim is tightly connected to SAML/SCIM.
+2. Select **SAML & SCIM**.
+The **Domain claim** section is located at the top of the page and is currently tied to SAML/SCIM configuration.

-4. In your DNS provider, create a **TXT record** using the values provided by Datasaur (fully qualified domain name, host, and its value).
+4. In your DNS provider, create a TXT record using the values provided by Datasaur, including the fully qualified domain name (FQDN), host, and value.

 ## Status

-* **Claimed**: The domain is successfully claimed by the user, confirming ownership.
+* **Claimed**: The domain is successfully claimed, confirming ownership.

-* **Failed**: Data Studio cannot get the desired result when requesting the domain after 24 hours.
+* **Failed**: Datasaur could not get the desired result when verifying the domain after 24 hours.

 ---